-MAINTENANCE PROGRAMME APPROVAL
+MAINTENANCE PROGRAM APPROVAL

-Pursuant to the requirements for the time being in force, the Civil Aviation Authority of Thailand hereby approves, subject to the conditions hereto, the following Maintenance Programme:
+Pursuant to the requirements for the time being in force, the Civil Aviation Authority of Thailand hereby approves, subject to the conditions hereto, the following Maintenance Program:

-Program Referen ce :

-Aircraft Type :
+Operator : Program Reference : Aircraft Type : Conditions :

-Conditions:

-It is the responsing Equipment designment des Maintenance Proposition.
-It is the responsing mandatory requirement. nsibility of Operator to ensure sign holders are evaluated a rogram amendments. sibility of Operator to ensure the direments issued by the CAAT ce Program shall be approved by the CAAT. e that recommendations made by the Aircraft or and, where appropriate, Operator must initiate at compliance is accomplished with all appropriate and by the state of design of the aircraft.
+- 1. All amendments/alterations to this Maintenance Program shall be approved by the CAAT. - 2.
+It is the responsibility of Operator to ensure that recommendations made by the Aircraft or Equipment design holders are evaluated and, where appropriate, Operator must initiate Maintenance Program amendments. - 3.
+It is the responsibility of Operator to ensure that compliance is accomplished with all appropriate mandatory requirements issued by the CAAT and by the state of design of the aircraft.

+Aircraft Maintenance Programe.
+Insert this page in front of 1.
 COMPETENT OFFICIAL

 Date of Issued:

-Form ENG A1 Rev.00 dated 05/09/2016
+Form ENG A1 Rev.0 dated 20/06/16

+Page 33 of 34